Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 # This instruction is about how to use DRM feature
-RMS supports 3 Google Widevine, Microsof tPlayReady and Apple FairPlay DRM technologies, each of them can be used on appropriate devices and operation systems.
-You can find full Platform compatibility table here: https://www.drm.cloud/platform-compatibility.
+RMS supports Google Widevine, Microsof PlayReady and Apple FairPlay DRM technologies, each of them can be used on appropriate devices and operation systems.
+You can find full Platform Compatibility table here: https://www.drm.cloud/platform-compatibility.
-RMS use EZDRM as license provider, so before start using DRM on RMs you need to create account on EZDRM https://www.ezdrm.com
+RMS use EZDRM as license provider, so before start using DRM on RMS you need to create account on EZDRM https://www.ezdrm.com

 ## Widevine DRM
 Widevine DRM technology can be used on webkit browsers (Chrome, Opera, Firefox) on Windows and macOS.